mariyade/buy-to-let-data-pipeline/README.md

 ---

-## Background
+### Background

-This project is a proof of concept (PoC) for automating the analysis of buy-to-let property investment returns across major UK cities.
-It identifies properties with high rental yield based on scraped listings from Rightmove and calculates both gross and net yields.
+This project is a proof of concept (PoC) for automating the analysis of buy-to-let property investment returns.
+It scrapes listings from Rightmove, calculates gross and net yields, and surfaces the most attractive properties based on yield.

-Built using **Python**, **Apache Airflow**, and **Docker**, the pipeline is modular and configurable, allowing users to specify:
-- Number of bedrooms
-- Maximum property prices
-- Search radius
-- Property type
-- Postcodes (via a CSV)

 ---

-## Scope
+### Scope

 The PoC focuses on 5 major UK cities: